 Chicago, IL 60603VCard

 In addition, Dave helps clients procure and protect broad intellectual property protection at the U.S. Patent and Trademark Office, beginning with patent drafting and prosecution and extending to post-issuance reexamination and AIA proceedings as appropriate.
 He has successfully argued on appeal to the Patent and Trademark Appeal Board and has successfully defended patent owners against inter partes review and covered business method petitions at both the preliminary response stage and after institution of trial.
 Because his practice extends to both the acquisition and the enforcement of patent rights, Dave is better able to understand and evaluate issues that arise in intellectual property protection.

 Dave has worked extensively with clients to protect innovations including complex process control algorithms, gift card activation systems, industrial printing hardware and software, DRAM and Flash memory, RISC processors, and a variety of mechanical devices.

-Trained as a mechanical engineer, Dave worked for an engineering and software development firm before he attended law school.
+Trained as a mechanical engineer, Dave worked for an engineering and software development firm before attending law school.
 He has practical, hands-on experience in systems integration, developing automation control solutions for many different industries on a variety of platforms, including robots, machine vision systems, PCs, and programmable logic controllers.